Adventurer, Fundraiser, Speaker, Part-time Superhero

 Just two days after he finished the journey back from Bangkok; he made the decision to attempt the world static cycling record, which stood at 224 hours and 24 minutes.
 It was a challenge he’d conceived whilst cycling from Bangkok.

 He finally stepped off the exercise bike set up within a marquee in Gloucester after pedalling for a world record breaking 268 hours – more than eleven days.
-Throughout both challenges, Jamie raised tens of thousands of pounds for the Pied Piper appeal, a charity that benefits the children’s ward of Gloucester Royal Hospital.
+Throughout both challenges, Jamie raised tens of thousands of pounds for a charity that benefits the children’s ward of Gloucester Royal Hospital.

 These feats sparked a thought in Jamie’s mind – if he was never a cyclist before these two challenges, but he could go on to break one of the toughest official world cycling records – what else could he achieve?

 In February 2014, Jamie finished an historic journey across Canada, becoming the first person in history to run the 5,000 miles from the Atlantic coast to the Pacific coast without the aid of a support crew.
 Starting in March 2013, his run raised more than £200,000 for sick children in Canada and the UK.
-He battled -40°C temperatures, the Rockies, a frostbitten nose, numerous potentially challenge-stopping injuries (including the permanent misshaping of his right foot) and more to finish in Vancouver, running the equivalent of a marathon most days.
-Jamie filmed his journey all the way across to create a short, BBC documentary.
+He battled -40°C temperatures, the Rockies, a frostbitten nose, numerous potentially challenge-stopping injuries (including the permanent misshaping of his right foot) and more to finish in Vancouver, running the equivalent of a marathon most days – whilst wearing a Superhero costume The Flash.
+Yup, one costume the entire time – mental.
+He filmed his journey all the way across to create a short, BBC documentary.